 Transportation to community sporting events £300

 Total planned expenditure: £36,763

 We are continuing to sustain our current provision and introduce some new developments during this financial year.
 Here is our Sports Premium Strategy for developing our current provision this year...

 Impact of Sports Premium

-We spent £9399 on sports last year.
-Our key aims were to introduce inter-school sports matches, continue to increase the level of skill that that children had and improve the quality of teaching in PE.
-The impact of the spending is as follows:
+We spent £17,976 on sports last year.
+Our key aims were to introduce an early morning sports session, introduce a new outdoor education activity that links physical activity with lesson engagement and health and wellbeing, continue to engage in high-quality PE sessions.
+The impact of spending is as follows: